valpackett/sweetroll/README.md

 ## License

-Copyright 2014-2015 Greg V <greg@unrelenting.technology>
+This is free and unencumbered software released into the public domain.
-Available under the ISC license, see the `COPYING` file
+For more information, please refer to the `UNLICENSE` file or [unlicense.org](http://unlicense.org).